vdavez/website/_blog/2017-02-12-public-burden-research.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Well, would you look at that?!
 There's an <code>AvailableElectronically</code> element.</p>
 <p>So, how about we try and find all the agencies that have some information collection requests that <em>are not</em> available electronically.</p>
 <p>To do this, we use <code>xpath</code> to find all the Information Collection Requests that has a "AvailableElectronically" element with "No".
-Then, we simply pick the fields we want to dump into a JSON dict.</p>
+Then, we simply pick the fields we want to dump into a Python dict.</p>

 </div>
 </div>